VainF/Diff-Pruning/README.md

 - [ ] Support more diffusion models from Diffusers
 - [ ] Upload checkpoints of pruned models
 - [ ] Training scripts for CelebA-HQ, LSUN Church & LSUN Bedroom
+- [ ] Align the performance with the [DDIM Repo](https://github.com/ermongroup/ddim).
+Our original exp code on DDIM will also be released.

 ## Quick Start
 ### 0. Data & Pretrained Model